-NOTE: The numbers on the temperature dial represent a comfort setting when the Mode knob is set to Auto, and not the actual air temperature.
+NOTE: The numbers on the temperature dial represent a comfort setting when the Mode knob is set to AUTO, and not the actual air temperature.

-Operation of the system is quite simple.
-Begin by turning the right mode knob to AUTO, and place the blower control (left knob) to either LO AUTO or HI AUTO.
+Turn the mode control (on the right) knob to AUTO, and then turn the blower control (on the left) knob to either LO AUTO or HI AUTO.
 The LO AUTO position should be used for front seat occupants only.
-The HI AUTO position should be used when more air flow is desired, or when rear seat occupants are present.
+The HI AUTO position should be used when more airflow is desired, or when rear seat occupants are present.
 Dial in the comfort setting you would like the system to maintain by rotating the driver's or passenger's control knob.
-Once the comfort level is selected the system will maintain that level automatically using the heating system.
+Once the comfort level is selected, the system will maintain that level automatically using the heating system.
 Should the desired comfort level require air conditioning, the system will automatically make the adjustment.

 You will experience the greatest efficiency by simply allowing the system to function automatically.
-Selecting the OFF position on the fan control stops the system completely.
+Selecting the OFF (O) position on the blower control knob stops the system completely.